New York Truck Accident Attorneys Serving the Bronx

 Have you been seriously injured in a New York truck accident or lost a loved one in a crash with a commercial vehicle?
 The NYC trucking accident lawyers at Maggiano, DiGirolamo & Lizzi offer free consultations.
 We know the complexities of truck accident litigation, and we will explore all of your options to get you the compensation you deserve.

 Our attorneys have over a century of combined experience representing the victims of accidents involving NYC trucking accidents.
 Contact Maggiano, DiGirolamo & Lizzi at (212) 543-1600 today for a FREE consultation.
-Our New York City trucking accident lawyers serve clients throughout the five boroughs and other areas of New York.
+Our Bronx New York trucking accident lawyers serve clients throughout the five boroughs and other areas of New York.

 How Do I Find a Good New York Truck Accident Lawyer?